Design considerations for the machine learning compute servers include:

 - Processor and memory—We recommend Intel Xeon Platinum or Gold processors for virtualization.
 We recommend at least 384 GB memory for memory-intensive AI workloads.

 - GPUs—The PowerEdge servers can be configured with NVIDIA A100 or A30 GPUs.
 The A100 GPU is recommended for deep learning and training of complex neural networks.
 The A30 GPU is recommended for AI inference, language processing, conversational AI, and recommender systems.

 - Storage for VMware ESXi—An ESXi server can be installed in the SD card or the BOSS controller.

 - Storage controller and hard drives for vSAN—A Dell HBA330 controller is used as the storage controller for vSAN.
-Customer workloads and VM requirements drive the hard drive requirements.
-We used 800 GB SSD SAS Write Intensive for vSAN cache tier and 960 GB SSD SAS Read Intensive for vSAN capacity tier.
+Customer workloads and VM requirements determine the hard drive requirements.
+We used 800 GB SSD SAS Write Intensive for the vSAN cache tier and 960 GB SSD SAS Read Intensive for the vSAN capacity tier.